Why Choose CNC?

 • Supervisors

 In northern BC, there is high demand from industry for Civil Engineering Technologists.
-Additionally, graduates may continue their education and complete a bridging program that leads to a university degree in engineering.
+Additionally, graduates may continue their education, transitioning to a university degree in engineering.

 What You Will Learn